drshahizan/special-topic-data-engineering/project/proposal/Gadgeteen/Proposal_Gadgeteen.md

 <img src="RedditAPIArchitecture.png">

 &ensp;&ensp; Our proposed system architecture will be a web application that can monitor and analyze social media data in real-time to understand public opinion and sentiment on ChatGPT in Malaysia.
 In this system, we will be using **Python** as the main programming language.
-As for the data collection from social, we will use **Tweepy** to connect to Reddit's API.
+As for the data collection from social, we will use **Reddit API** to connect to Reddit's API.
 After collecting the data, **Pandas** library will be used for data manipulation and preprocessing and the preprocessed data will be stored in **MongoDB**.
 Lastly, **Natural Language Toolkit (NLTK)** will be used to perform sentiment analysis and topic modeling, and present the results through visualizations and dashboards by using **Power BI**.
 All of the results can be accessed on the website deployed by using **Django**.

 **Data Storage and Management:**